Tatum scores 50, Celtics beat Wizards 118-100 in play-in - WHIZ News

+BOSTON (AP) — The Boston Celtics were one of the NBA’s worst teams over the final month of the regular season.

+Thanks to Jayson Tatum, they’ll still have a chance to make a playoff run.

-BOSTON (AP) — Jayson Tatum scored 32 of his 50 points in the second half, and the Boston Celtics rallied to beat the Washington Wizards 118-100 in the play-in round on Tuesday night.
+Tatum scored 32 of his 50 points in the second half, and the Celtics rallied to beat the Washington Wizards 118-100 in the play-in round on Tuesday night.

 Kemba Walker added 29 points for Boston, which secured the seventh seed for the playoffs and a first-round matchup with second-seeded Brooklyn.
 That series opens on Saturday.

+The Celtics struggled down the stretch, dropping 10 of their final 15 games of the season.
+Coach Brad Stevens said having to respond was in line with a season in which they had to fight through multiple players being unavailable because of injuries and stints in the league’s health and safety protocols.

+“We’ve been through a lot, so we’re hardened in a lot of ways,” Stevens said.
+“We’ve been backs against the wall for most of the year. … It takes a lot of togetherness and it takes staying together through tough times.”

-Washington will host Indiana, which rolled over Charlotte in Tuesday’s other play-in game, for the eighth seed on Friday.
+Washington hosts Indiana, which rolled over Charlotte in Tuesday’s other play-in game, for the eighth seed on Thursday.
 The winner of that game will face Philadelphia, the top seed for the Eastern Conference playoffs.

 The Celtics played without second-leading scorer Jaylen Brown, who had season-ending wrist surgery last week.
 He sat courtside to support his teammates, but they missed his offensive production in the first half while they struggled to get into a flow.